Anata0820/course-labs/README.md

-# course-labs
+# labs
-labs on aws/terraform/ansible/linux
+labs on aws and terraform